Last Updated on

 We’re an affiliate of Booking.com.
 When you book through us, you still get their lowest price guarantee and we get a few dollars.
 Thanks for helping to keep Trekaroo free.

 It could hardly get more beautiful than cruising in a surrey on palm-lined East Beach.
-Known as the California Riviera, Santa Barbara soaks up the sun that shines most every day on tourists and locals who relax on the grass or set up umbrellas on the sand.
+Known as the California Riviera, Santa Barbara soaks up the sun that shines on its sandy beaches most every day.

 A nearby playground affectionately called “Shipwreck Playground” has creative spaces for kids to play, and a small play set on East Beach is a welcome site after playing in the gentle waves.
-Take a ride on the Waterfront Shuttle for 50 cents along East Beach or up and down State Street.
-Take a stroll on Stearns Wharf to visit the educational exhibits at the Sea Center, souvenir shops, and restaurants – plus enjoy some great ice cream.
+Take a ride on the 50-cent Waterfront Shuttle that takes riders along East Beach or up and down State Street.
+Families should make time to stroll on Stearns Wharf to visit the educational exhibits at the Sea Center, souvenir shops, and restaurants – plus enjoy some great ice cream.

-More of the best Southern California beaches for families in Santa Barbara:
+More of the best Southern California beaches for families near Santa Barbara:

 - Refugio State Beach – Known for beach-front camping and launching spots for kayaking.

-- Goleta Beach Park – Known for being less crowded.
+- Goleta Beach Park – Is often less crowded than beaches closer to Santa Barbara.
 Includes a playground, pier, and easy parking.

-- Arroyo Burro (Hendry’s Beach) – Known for secluded sand tucked under cliffs and off-leash dog access.
+- Arroyo Burro (Hendry’s Beach) – This secluded beach has sand tucked under cliffs and off-leash dog access.

-- Carpinteria State Beach – Known for a small-town feel and great swimming for kids.
+- Carpinteria State Beach – This charming beach has a small-town feel and offers great swimming for kids.

 More of the best Southern California beaches for families near Ventura:

-- Oxnard Beach Park – Known for windy conditions with sand dunes to explore and a seaside playground.
+- Oxnard Beach Park – This beach has sand dunes to explore and a seaside playground.

-- Point Mugu State Park – Known for hiking trails, beachside camping, and boogie boarding.
+- Point Mugu State Park – On an mostly secluded section of Pacfic Coast highway.
+It is known for hiking trails, beachside camping, and boogie boarding.

 - Emma Wood State Beach – Known for watching kitesurfing, bonfires, and RV camping.